-I thought it would be fun to compare how the building looked in the movie to how it looks now.
 It has changed so much in the past 50 years that I’m not sure I would have recognized it.

 In the movie, which was based on a short novel by Truman Capote, the building sported green and white-striped awnings that must have blocked out most of the light coming into the rooms: